 Despite the struggles, Extell has continued its buying spree, paying $63M for a parcel in the Diamond District.
 Other nearby parcels were acquired for $40M and $85M.

 In fact, overall we’ve continued to see a huge boom in development.
-There was 42 million square feet of new development in NYC last year.
+There were 42 million square feet of new development in NYC last year.
 That’s even a further 36% rise over 2017.
 Extell alone was responsible for around a quarter of that, with over 10 million square feet in new projects.
-Almost two-thirds was residential construction, spread over almost 2,000 projects, and adding 30,000 new units to the city.
+Almost two-thirds were residential construction, spread over almost 2,000 projects, and adding 30,000 new units to the city.
 Brooklyn actually led the pack with almost 9,500 new units.

 2019 could be an even bigger year for new construction in NYC.
 New York YIMBY reports there has been a massive 70% rise in multifamily house filings.